Elvis play generates controversy at Utah high school

 "They agreed to allow us to make the changes necessary to meet community standards," he said.
 "We said, 'Great, this is what we wanted all along.'"

-A cross-dressing element in the musical will remain in the production to be staged next month at Herriman High School, which is about 20 miles south of Salt Lake City.
+A cross-dressing element in the musical will remain in the production to be staged next month at Herriman High School, which is about 20 miles (32 km) south of Salt Lake City.

 "All Shook Up" features the music of Presley and a story based on William Shakespeare's play "Twelfth Night."